riikkanenonen/riikkanenonen/README.md

 ⚙️ I'm a data engineer with a background in data analysis and competence management.
 I'm also Agile Master in my Analytics team.
 🎓 Currently studying Computer Science at the University of Eastern Finland (UEF) with a minor in Data Science.
 🌱 I'm especially interested in speech recognition, AI, and what's happening "under the hood" of models.
 📚 Problem-solving is my thing and I enjoy sharing knowledge and diving into new topics with curiosity.
-I trust in my ability to learn *anything* 😄
+I trust in my ability to learn *anything*.

 ## 🔬 What I'm working on